duanev/uos/README.md

 - (press 's' to single-step the active cpu, or 'S' for all of them)
 - (when done press 'Q' to exit both pgdb and qemu)
 - (if qemu is left running: ctrl-a,c will switch to the qemu monitor and 'quit' will exit)

+I'm noticing that lowercase 'j' is pretty spotty when walking through multi-task apps (can hang easily).
+Uppercase 'J' appears to work more frequently (lets all the cpus run until one hits the breakpoint).
+To get back to your cpu of choice, tab through the cpu windows and press 'enter' to change cpu contexts.

 ---
 _Markdown to HTML:_